-Students must contact their Academic and Student Support Advisor in order to formally withdraw from a course.
+Students must meet with their Academic and Student Support Advisor in order to formally drop or withdraw from a course.
 For that action to be properly reflected on an academic transcript, a proper documentation must be completed and submitted to the Registration Office by the Academic and Student Support Advisor.
 Notifying the instructor or not attending class does not constitute withdrawal.
 (NOTE: Withdrawals may affect student financial aid, loans, scholarships, and VISA status for international students.)
 The following guidelines must be observed:

-1. Students who drop a course by the published census date for that course's part of the term do not incur a grade of "W".
-These dates are published on the
+- 1. Students who drop a course by the published census date for that course's part of the term do not incur a grade of "W".
+These dates are published on the Academic Calendar. - 2.
+The last day to withdraw from a course with a grade of "W" is published on the Academic Calendar found in GusConnect.

-Academic Calendar.

-- 2. The last day to withdraw from a course with a grade of "W" is published on the Academic Calendar found in GusConnect.
 A course withdrawal during these timeframes does not impact the GPA. - 3.
+Student can have a maximum of three individual course withdraws for each degree-level

+(Undergraduate, Graduate) while enrolled at Goldfarb.
+After the first withdraw, a student is put on Academic Probation to provide additional support and resources.
+If a student exhausts their maximum number of course withdraws, the student will receive the grade earned in any subsequent course(s).

-Students may withdraw from a course only once, so a withdrawal is recorded as a course attempt.
-When a student retakes the required course, it must be completed for grade. - 4.
-Important: Pre-licensure students may withdraw from the same course no more than once and may not withdraw from more than two courses during their entire program of study.
-After two course withdrawals, students must receive the grade(s) for all remaining courses. - 5.
-In rare circumstances of a non-academic nature, a student may withdraw after the course withdrawal date.
-Such a circumstance requires the approval of the program or Assistant Dean. - 6.
+- 4. In rare circumstances of a non-academic nature, a student may withdraw after the course withdrawal date.
+Such a circumstance requires the approval of the Assistant Dean. - 5.
 When a student cannot be physically present to withdraw, a withdrawal form can be completed by a member of the College staff or administration.
-The circumstances for completing the form on behalf of the student should be clearly stated on the form that is submitted to the Registration Office.
+The circumstances for completing the form on behalf of the student should be clearly stated on the form that is submitted to the Registration Office. - 6.
+Withdrawals as a result of a Leave of Absence will not be counted in a student's satisfactory progress requirements but remain on the student's academic record.